Transforming Food Waste

 Rather than being treated as trash, IGI sees food waste as a valuable resource that should be kept on island and turned into amendments and compost to enrich island soils.
 Since 2016, the MV Organics Recovery Committee, a project of the Martha’s Vineyard Vision Fellowship, has partnered with IGI to explore the viability of food waste collection and on-island composting of organic waste.
 IGI’s farm served as the pilot food waste processing location to prove that large-scale community composting is possible on our island, and successfully transformed over 3 million pounds of food waste into nutrient-rich compost between 2016 and 2024.

-In the meantime, IGI is working in partnership with the Vision Fellowship on near-term solutions for residential and school-based food waste collection and processing.
+Today IGI is working on near-term solutions for residential and school-based food waste collection and processing.

 We are currently seeking funding to install EcoRich food waste recyclers at the Island schools and at transfer stations for residential food waste dropoff.
 These machines could divert 700,000 pounds of food waste annually from the waste stream, while providing a rich educational opportunity for students and creating a soil amendment to be used on Island gardens and fields.
 Learn more about these machines HERE.